 In 2001, the FDA warned Genzyme about problems at its Ridgefield, New Jersey, plant.
 The company made an earlier version of Synvisc at the time.

-The FDA told the company to fix problems at the plant or face severe consequences.
+In its warning, the FDA told the company to fix the problems, including obtaining approval for certain medical products and investigating product complaints, or face severe consequences.

 The first report of problems with Synvisc-One injections came in less than a month after the contaminated lot shipped.

-A woman reported she stumbled trying to stand up after getting an injection.
+Three weeks later, a woman reported she stumbled trying to stand up after getting an injection.
 She said her knee could not support her weight.